Transactional emails - benefits & examples

 What are Transactional Emails?

 Transactional emails are automated messages sent to unique subscribers based on their recent account activity.
-These are not scheduled beforehand and are triggered based on the user's interaction with your website or application.
+These are not scheduled beforehand but are triggered by user interaction with your website or application.

-For example– a user added some items to the cart but didn’t go through the purchase.
-So, a cart abandonment email will be sent to get their attention back.
+For example, a user might add items to their cart but not complete the purchase.
+In this case, a cart abandonment email would be sent to recapture their attention.

 Transactional vs. Marketing Emails

-Though both transactional and marketing emails are an effective form of communication between a company and its subscribers, there are some key differences to note.
+Though both transactional and marketing emails are effective communication tools, there are some key differences.

-Unlike marketing emails, transactional messages aren’t designed to promote your services or upsell.
-Transactional emails aim to share urgent action-based information that’s relevant to only that specific user instead of everyone on your list.
+Unlike marketing emails, transactional messages are not primarily designed to promote services or upsell products.
+Their purpose is to share urgent, action-based information that is relevant to a specific user.

 Benefits of Transactional Emails